UCLL-Full-stack/project2425-group-2-17/README.md

 To get started, open the Readme.md files in the analysis, back-end and front-end folders.

-BudgetMate is a straightforward budgeting app that allows users to track their expenses.
+BudgetMate is a straightforward budgeting app that allows users to track their expenses for offices.
 Users can add income and expense entries, categorize them, and view a summary of their spending habits.
 The app provides a simple overview of how much users have left in their monthly budget and highlights their top expense categories.